 - Make sure the grill is properly prepped before putting the burgers on.

-What you want to know, though, are the steps you ought to follow, along with helpful tips, to up your burger grilling game.
-So to learn more, be sure to read on.
+What you want to know, though, are the steps you ought to follow, along with helpful tips, to improve your burger grilling game.
+So, to learn more, be sure to read on.

 When it comes to burger patties, you can purchase premade ones that come packaged and frozen.